fortanix/terraform-provider-dsm/docs/resources/aws_sobject.md

   Note: Once scheduled deletion is enabled, AWS security object can't be modified.
   Deletion of a dsm_aws_sobject: Unlike dsm_sobject, deletion of a dsm_aws_sobject is not normal.
   Steps to delete a dsm_azure_sobject:
-  Enable schedule_deletion as shown in the examples of guides/dsm_azure_sobject.Enable delete_key_material as shown in the examples of guides/dsm_azure_sobject.A dsm_aws_sobject can be deleted completely only when its state is destroyed.A dsm_aws_sobject is destroyed when the key is deleted from Azure key vault.To know whether it is in a destroyed state or not, sync keys operation should be performed.Use dsm_aws_group data_source to sync the keys.
+  Enable delete_key_material as shown in the examples of Guides/dsm_aws_sobject.Enable schedule_deletion as shown in the examples of Guides/dsm_aws_sobject.A dsm_aws_sobject can be deleted completely only when its state is destroyed.A dsm_aws_sobject comes to destroyed state when the key is deleted from AWS KMS.To know whether it is in a destroyed state or not, sync keys operation should be performed.Use dsm_aws_group data_source to sync the keys.
 Please refer Data Sources/dsm_aws_group.
+  Note: delete_key_material can be skipped if schedule_deletion is enabled as it deletes the key material as well.
 ---

 # dsm_aws_sobject (Resource)